ironsheep/P2-vscode-extensions/TASKS-User.md

 For each P2 Project:

-- Install a settings.json file idenityfing project top-level file
+- Install a settings.json file identiyfing the project top-level file
     - Make sure the name of your top-level file is correctly placed in this settings.json file